abolfazmz81/Computational-intelligence/README.md

 ### Project 2: Kmeans

 **Description:**
-This project focuses on analyzing student data and clustering them into five (final K) groups to study their behavior and suggest suitable educational methods
+This project focuses on analyzing student data and clustering them into five (final K) groups to study their behavior and suggest suitable educational methods.

 **Features:**
 - Implements methods to handle null values and outlier data.